jonathanye29/unit3_project/README.md

 # Criteria A: Planning

 ## Problem definition
-The air traffic control manager Zaven Galoyan is facing a major challenge in effectively managing and tracking all the relevant data pertaining to airport operations, such as flight numbers, destination/arriving from, flight schedule, terminal and gate numbers.
+My client, air traffic control manager Zaven Galoyan is facing a major challenge in effectively managing and tracking all the relevant data pertaining to airport operations, such as flight numbers, destination/arriving from, flight schedule, terminal and gate numbers.
 The current manual system for keeping track of this data is time-consuming, prone to mistakes, and ineffective.
 The data is easily mixed up and lost, and the urgent need is to create a simple centralized manual system that can assist the air traffic control crew in managing all of this information quickly and effectively without relying on automated inputs.

 ## Success Criteria
 1. The application will have a login and register system.